AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/crafting_cpu_multiblock.md

 being carried out, and affect how big jobs can be, and to some degree how fast they are completed.
 See [autocrafting](../ae2-mechanics/autocrafting.md) for more details.

+Right-clicking one brings up a crafting status UI where you can check the progress on the crafting job the CPU is handling.

 ## Settings

 *   The CPU can be set to accept requests from just players, just automation (like <ItemLink id="export_bus" />ses with